Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Search Tree-based Retrieval-augmented Scheduling

 \subsection{Search Tree Representation and Knowledge Store}

-\Cref{fig:rag} illustrates an example ST constructed from expert scheduling knowledge and EDA tool manual knowledge.
-To mimic designers' selection strategy over optimization objectives, each ST node is associated with an objective $o$ selected from $\mathcal{O}=\{\text{timing},\text{power},\text{area}\}$.
-Each node also stores a natural-language design state description $s$, a strategy snippet $\mathcal{G}$ describing how to improve objective $o$ using EDA tools, and a set of tool-manual snippets $\mathcal{M}_o$ relevant to objective $o$.
-Formally, we define a node as
+The ST is built from papers, reports, expert ECO experiences, and tool manuals, as illustrated in \Cref{fig:rag}.
+Each node is associated with an objective $o\in\mathcal{O}=\{\text{timing},\text{power},\text{area}\}$, a natural-language design state $s$, a strategy snippet $\mathcal{G}$ describing how to improve $o$, and objective-specific manual snippets $\mathcal{M}_o$: Formally, we define a node as

-An ST path represents a complete expert scheduling process, including design-state evolution and how designers select subsequent objectives, corresponding algorithms, and options.
-We represent a path as a variable-length sequence of nodes:

-Paths have no fixed length because improving a node's objective using $\mathcal{G}$ may require multiple EDA tool calls.
-As a result, a path provides guidance at multiple granularities, ranging from abstract objective ordering to detailed strategies that can be applied across scheduling iterations.
-Because ST paths are expressed in natural language, they serve as guidance rather than prescriptions, leaving the agent freedom to schedule based on the actual design state at runtime.

-We build the ST from academic papers and reports with engineer input so that the encoded schedules reflect realistic optimization practice rather than arbitrary sequences.
-We extract all root-to-leaf paths into a database $\mathcal{D}$ for retrieval.
-Additional ST details and examples are provided in \Cref{sec:ST}.